athomasq/athomasq.github.io/categories/investing/pitch-me.md

 ### Mechanics

 *I review lots of companies.
-To give your company the best chance of success, please follow these guidelines:*
+To give your company the best chance of success, please follow these instructions:*

 <br/>